dreadlearner/tex/readme.md

 - 10pt font

-- need to fix counter for minimal things
+- need to fix counter for minimal formatting

 ## structure